-This is a marquee stop on the regional Junior Tour for the North America men.
+This is a marquee stop on the regional Junior Tour for the top North America men 18-and-under.
 Not only does Zippers provide a high-performance canvas for these up-and-comers to display their potential, but two of three previous winners have gone on to qualify for the Championship Tour (CT) -- Kanoa Igarashi and Griffin Colapinto.

 North America No. 1 Eithan Osborne earned his first-ever WSL victory to start 2018 at the Quiksilver Ron Jon Junior Pro and is going for a win here at Zippers.
 This marks Osborne's last year as a Pro Junior and his goal to earn a spot in the World Junior Championship is apparent.
 He's no stranger to great performances at Zippers, earning back-to-back Finals appearances in 2016 and 2017, but a win here has escaped him on both occasions.

 "I'm frustrated I haven't won it yet so this year I am gonna try hard to win," Osborne said.
 "I'm hoping for a good swell, because that wave gets really fun and have to make sure you're on the best set waves.
 For some reason, Cabo is a family tradition, we always go as a family vacation.
 My brother and sister love that contest and having my family with me makes me a lot more relaxed.
 We try to make it as a vacation, so even if it's focused around the contest, it's a lighter mood because we are all together."